How To Sell Software: What I Did To Make $261,225 In 20 Days Even Though I’m Not A Programmer

 I have not really done any paid marketing for Long Tail Pro.
 However, I AM in the process of getting a Facebook campaign set up to expand the reach of Long Tail Pro a bit more.

 So, in a nutshell, while many SaaS companies may do it, paid marketing is not actually needed…if you go the same route I did with Long Tail Pro.

 Obviously, its much faster way to grow your business than taking the simple blogging/content marketing approach that I use to sell software online.

 As mentioned previously, there will likely be ongoing maintenance that is needed for your software.
 Long Tail Pro in particular may need more updates than most because it has so many moving parts and gathers data from so many different sources.

 In addition, you may want to update the look and feel of your software over time.
 Or come out with newer versions with updated functionality as your business grows.

-This is an ongoing investment and cost that I’m more than happy to pay the cost for this on-going investment.
+I’m happy to pay the cost for this on-going investment.
 You just need to be aware when you go into the software business, that all SaaS companies will likely require ongoing payments to a programmer to update, fix, revamp, or otherwise keep your software up to date.

 But it still beats the heck out of manufacturing and shipping a physical product though!